Start of high school football brings concern over concussions

-But with football season starting back up- the potential of concussions is lingering on people’s minds.
+But with football season starting back up, the threat of concussions is on people’s minds.

 Washington County Johnson City EMS says “it happens in all sports, football, you see it obviously a little more.”